yaakov123/hagana/README.md

 ### **Unauthorized network access**

-Essentially Hagana shuts down all outbound network communication (currently only over `http/https`, `dns/websocket` are coming soon).
-It's then up to you to whitelist the hosts which you would like allow outbound traffic.

-You can decide to only allow outbound traffic to `["myservices.com", "allowedservices.com"]`
+As mentioned before, Hagana uses a zero-trust approach to locking down network access so you need to whitelist the allowed hosts.

 To continue to the next step in the aforementioned JFrog attack.